osmandapp/web/main/docs/user/plugins/trip-recording.md

 ### Enable plugin

 Trip recording plugin is needed for recording new tracks.
-It is possible to do with [REC widget](../widgets/info-widgets.md#-trip-recording-widget), added to the app by Trip recording plugin.
+It is possible to do with [Distance/Start-Stop widget](../widgets/info-widgets.md#-trip-recording-widget), added to the app by Trip recording plugin.
 To enable Trip recording plugin, open [Plugins](../start-with/first-steps.md#how-to-configure-plugins) list and toggle the respective option.

 <Tabs groupId="operating-systems">